Cyclic Sieving and Cluster Duality of Grassmannian

-We introduce a decorated configuration space $\dconf_n^\times(a)$ with a potential function $\mathcal{W}$.
-We prove the cluster duality conjecture of Fock-Goncharov for Grassmannians, that is, the tropicalization of $(\dconf_n^\times(a), \mathcal{W})$ canonically parametrizes a linear basis of the homogeneous coordinate ring of the Grassmannian $\Gr_a(n)$ with respect to the Pl\"{u}cker embedding.
-We prove that $(\dconf_n^\times(a), \mathcal{W})$ is equivalent to the mirror Landau-Ginzburg model of Grassmannian considered in \cite{EHX, MR, RW}.
-As an application, we show a cyclic sieving phenomenon involving plane partitions under a sequence of piecewise-linear toggles.
+\Abstract{We introduce a decorated configuration space $\mathscr{C}\!{\rm onf}_n^\times(a)$ with a potential function~$\mathcal{W}$.
+We prove the cluster duality conjecture of Fock--Goncharov for Grassmannians, that is, the tropicalization of $\big(\mathscr{C}\!{\rm onf}_n^\times(a), \mathcal{W}\big)$ canonically parametrizes a linear basis of the homogeneous coordinate ring of the Grassmannian $\operatorname{Gr}_a(n)$ with respect to the Pl\"{u}cker embedding.
+We prove that $\big(\mathscr{C}\!{\rm onf}_n^\times(a), \mathcal{W}\big)$ is equivalent to the mirror Landau--Ginzburg model of the Grassmannian considered by Eguchi--Hori--Xiong, Marsh--Rietsch and Rietsch--Williams.
+As an application, we show a cyclic sieving phenomenon involving plane partitions under a~sequence of piecewise-linear toggles.}